mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/onauthrequired/index.md

 - Provide credentials synchronously

   - : If credentials are available synchronously, the extension can supply them synchronously.
+However, synchronous handling is only appropriate for the simplest of extensions.
 If the extension does this, the browser attempts to log in with the credentials.
 The listener can provide credentials synchronously as follows:

     - in addListener, pass `"blocking"` in the `extraInfoSpec` parameter
     - in the listener, return an object with an `authCredentials` property set to the credentials to supply